 Applications Unite Radio & Non-Radio Users

-When it comes to safety in schools, applications give two-way radios even greater utility and flexibility over cell phones, especially apps such as the WAVE 3000 by Motorola.
+When it comes to safety in schools, applications give two-way radios even greater utility and flexibility over cell phones, especially apps such as WAVE PTX by Motorola.

-WAVE 3000 delivers secure push-to-talk (PTT) communications between radio and non-radio users.
-Administrators and staff using the application can connect on radios, smartphones, tablets, computers and landlines.
+WAVE PTXdelivers secure push-to-talk (PTT) communications between radio and non-radio users.
+Administrators and staff using the application can connect on radios, smartphones, tablets, computers, and landlines.
 Users can have private or group conversations over voice or text.

 On the Road Again